nanoporetech/ont_tutorial_basicqc/Static/TutorialPreamble.md

 ```

-Thiswill download a collection of files into a new folder called `BasicQC`.
+This will download a collection of files into a new folder called `QCTutorial`.
 The files downloaded include

 1. The Rmarkdown file, **`Nanopore_SumStatQC_Tutorial.Rmd`**, includes this documentation and performs the analysis.
 1. **`RawData/lambda_sequencing_summary.txt.bz2`** is a summary statistic file describing approximately 1 million sequence reads from a barcoded lambda DNA sequencing run.
 These sequence reads have been base-called using the Guppy software.
 This file has been bzip2 compressed.